MileHacker Logo

 • Low Season (May-October)

-Less critical to make a booking far ahead, but confirm opening hours and availability directly with properties, as many close for the winter.
+Less critical to make a reservation far ahead, but confirm opening hours and availability directly with properties, as many close for the winter.
 Call or email ahead.

 • Negotiation Customs

-Negotiation for walk-in rates is not common, notably in the busy season.
+Haggling for on-the-spot-negotiating prices is not common, notably in the busy season.
 Prices are generally fixed.
 Inquire about discounts for longer stays, but do not expect to haggle.

 • Deposit & Payment